Traps for sale

 The fieldwork which occupies us more than any other is trapping the predators which prey on our riverbed birds – mainly mustelids (stoats, weasels and ferrets), wild cats and hedgehogs.
 We have a team of trappers that operates about 80 traps throughout the year.

 Over the last couple of years, we have made and sold hundreds of traps to individuals and groups, and for DOC.
-Geoff Swailes orders all the parts – the treated wooden box sides, the screws and nails needed to assemble them, the grills for the ends and the traps which go inside.
-Then a team of ARRG members gather in Geoff’s large garage to make the boxes and install the traps.
-Once the assembly line is up and running, we can produce finished traps at the rate of around 5 per hour.
-Every trap is checked before getting the final tick, as the setting mechanism of DOC 200s relies on correct distances of a few millimetres between moving parts.
+One member orders all the parts – the treated wooden box sides, the screws and nails needed to assemble them, the grills for the ends and the traps which go inside.
+Then a team of ARRG members gather in a member’s large garage to make the boxes and install the traps.
+Once the assembly line is up and running, we can produce finished traps at the rate of around 5/hour.
+Every trap is checked before getting the final tick, as the setting mechanism of DOC200s relies on correct distances of a few millimetres between moving parts.

-For more information on how to operate and install these traps, see the videos made by their inventor.
+- How to operate and install DOC200 traps, see the videos by the inventor of the traps, below.

 Costs are GST exempt.